-When one of the students assaults the daughter of a local crime boss in a reckless act of entitlement, it ignites a relentless, deadly game of cat and mouse that ensnares each student in a web of fear, betrayal, and desperation.
+When one of the students assaults the daughter of a local crime boss in a reckless act, it ignites a relentless, deadly game of cat and mouse that ensnares each student in a web of fear, betrayal, and desperation.
 As they navigate the foreign, winding streets of Pamplona, they find themselves not only running from the bulls but from the vengeful grasp of a powerful adversary.

 This novel delves deep into themes of responsibility, the consequences of impulsive actions, and the lengths to which one will go for survival and redemption.
 With vivid descriptions of Spain's lush landscapes and rich cultural tapestry, “Pamplona” offers a backdrop that contrasts starkly with the dark, psychological tension that unfolds.